forrest79/devel79tray/readme.txt

 2.1.0 [2012-12-20] - Run server in headless mode, replace VirtualBox console with SSH client, add email monitoring, update to VirtualBoxSDK-4.2.6-82870
 2.1.1 [2013-03-22] - Custom configuration file may not be in the directory with the application, update to VirtualBoxSDK-4.2.10-84104.
 2.1.2 [2013-04-28] - Update to VirtualBoxSDK-4.2.12-84980.
+3.0.0 [2013-06-19] - New version with more servers, running commands (in new thread) and run ping in new thread.

 REQUIREMENTS
 ============